When the colorful exuberance of the spring and summer garden fades, grasses can continue the garden interest into the fall and through the winter

 The fall colors and seed heads last well into the winter so we usually cut these back to the ground in March.
 That way they give height and an accent to the daffodil garden.

 Miscanthus sinensis.
 The flowers are tan to pink.
-Later in the fall they become beautiful plumes.
+Later in the fall they become beautiful silver.

 Evergreen Miscanthus (Miscanthus transmorsoniensis).
 Since these are evergreen they do not need to be cut back every year.
 At Dawn Gardens we usually do it every 3 years.
 The dead flowers, however, should be deadheaded every year usually in the winter.